Thanksgiving lessons jettison Pilgrim hats, welcome truth

-BOSTON (AP) — A friendly feast shared by the plucky Pilgrims and their Native neighbors?
+BOSTON (AP) — A friendly feast shared by the plucky Pilgrims and their native neighbors?
 That’s yesterday’s Thanksgiving story.

 Students in many U.S. schools are now learning a more complex lesson that includes conflict, injustice and a new focus on the people who lived on the land for hundreds of years before European settlers arrived and named it New England.